sarahforzley/universal-docs/getting-started/docker.md

 #### Stopping a Container

-The following command removes a stopped container named `PSU`
+The following command removes a stopped container named `PSU`:

 ```
 docker stop PSU